jackyzha0/jackyzha0.github.io/content/thoughts/hootsuite.md

 ---
-title: "Interning at Hootsuite in Highschool"
+title: Interning at Hootsuite in Highschool
 date: 2019-08-30T08:51:56-07:00
 tags:
   - fruit
   - personal
+aliases:
+  - ../posts/hootsuite
 ---

 (with insights from Calvin and Hobbes)